Donald Trump's war with Twitter is about much more than his anger at being fact-checked – it's a sign he's worried

-Donald Trump's latest outburst on Twitter, about Twitter, with threats to "close down" the social media giant is a sign that the US president is worried ahead of November's election.
+Donald Trump's latest outburst on Twitter, about Twitter, including threats to "close down" the social media giant, is a sign the US president is worried ahead of November's election.

 Trump took to the platform this week to launch a blistering attack, accusing it of bias and political interference after it attached a fact-check label to one of his posts.

-He wrote: "Republicans feel that Social Media Platforms totally silence conservatives (sic) voices.
+He wrote: "Republicans feel that Social Media Platforms totally silence conservatives [sic] voices.
 We will strongly regulate, or close them down, before we can ever allow this to happen.
 Clean up your act, NOW!!!!"

 Trump then signed an executive order to narrow their current protections from liability regarding the content posted on Twitter.